-I have decided on 12 (big) New Year Goals for 2020 that I first wrote about in 2018 in the coming new year because they continue to make sense in my life (with slight tweaking).
+I have decided to stick to my top 12 (big) New Year Goals for 2020 that I first wrote about in 2018 in the coming new year because they continue to make sense in my life (with slight tweaking).
 Let’s help each other become healthier in every way this year!

 Some of these goals require just a few minutes of my time every day.
 Others are habits that I will be working on mastering throughout the year.